heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

   To see a case where DFS fails, even though it ought to find the board, consider running 'algs.chapter7.table4.FailedDFSSearch'

-Figure 7-28: Comparing Search tree size for random positions [Makefile]
+Figure 7-26: Comparing search tree size for random positions [Makefile]